 The Gospels largely consist of scenes selected from Jesus' encounters and conversations with various followers, foes, inquirers, and undecideds.
 The variety of personal details is as significant as the common themes.
 Watch Jesus interact, person by person, situation by situation.
 Notice how he notices things.
 Listen to the questions he asks and how he answers questioners.
 He rattles, invites, irritates, teaches, argues, clarifies, perplexes, saves, warns, encourages.
 Jesus reveals people for who they are.
 He precipitates decisive choices.
 In response to him, people change, either making a turn for the better or taking a turn for the worse.

 You can read more about the subject of sanctification in three Journal of Biblical Counseling articles: “How Does Sanctification Work?
 (Part 1)” by David Powlison (27:1), “How Does Sanctification Work?
-(Part 2)” by David Powlison (27:2) and “How Does Sanctification Work?
-(Part 3)” by David Powlison (31:1).
+(Part 2)” by David Powlison (27:2), and "How Does Sanctification Work?
+(Part 3)" by David Powlison (31:1).
+You can also read David Powlison's book How Does Sanctification Work?
+(Crossway, 2017).